ghdl/ghdl/README.md

 # Getting GHDL

-## Pre-built releases

 Periodically (not regularly), several binary distributions are made available through the [releases](https://github.com/ghdl/ghdl/releases) tab.

 You may use [GHDL Docker images](https://github.com/ghdl/docker) in case your didn't find a suitable release, or build GHDL yourself!

 ## Building GHDL